Keto lemon bars bridge the gap between a satisfying sweet treat and keeping your healthy…

 - Once all bars are finished, put them in the fridge so the chocolate can completely harden.

-- **You can substitute full-fat coconut milk for coconut cream.
+- **You can substitute coconut cream with the solid part of full-fat coconut milk.
 I like the cream because it’s a tad thicker.

 - ***I add coconut oil to the chocolate because it makes it easier to work with.
 Omit if you like.
 If you don’t want the taste of coconut, use REFINED coconut oil.